 *Parents receive a class newsletter each term from the teacher detailing the work to be covered in each subject that term.

-*Weekly newsletters are sent by email to parents informing them of forthcoming events and important term dates.
+*Head-teacher newsletters are regularly sent by email to parents informing them of forthcoming events and important term dates.

 *Parents are invited to class Masses and assemblies each term and whole school Masses throughout the year.

 *School surveys are issued annually by the Headteacher for parent feedback which assists with the continuing School Improvement Plan.

 *Parents are invited to come along to support events such as Christmas Nativity plays, Sports Day, Summer Fair, Christmas Fairs etc.